Sense (electronics)

 In electronics, sense is a technique used in power supplies to produce the correct voltage for a load.
 Although simple batteries naturally maintain a steady voltage (except in cases of large internal impedance), a power supply must use a feedback system to make adjustments based on the difference between its intended output and its actual output.
-If this system is working, the latter will be very close to the former.
+If this system works, the latter will be very close to the former.

 Two types of sense are used, depending on where the power supply output is measured.
 In local sense, the supply simply measures the voltage at its output terminals, where the leads to the load connect.
 This method has the problem of not accounting for the voltage drop due to resistance of the leads, which is proportional to the amount of current drawn by the load.
 That is, the supply might be producing the correct voltage at its output terminals, but there will be a lower voltage at the input terminals of the load.